Duplicate content can be a huge SEO nightmare.

 If you are not careful, it can tank your website’s search engine rankings and cause you to lose traffic.

-In this post, we will explain what duplicate content is, how it hurts your SEO and how to avoid it.
+This post will explain what it is, how it hurts your online visibility, and how to avoid it.

 Contents: